-On June 9, 2011, Molina Medicaid Solutions received notice from the state of Louisiana that the state intends to award the contract for a replacement Medicaid Management Information System, or MMIS, to another firm.
-We have submitted a protest in connection with this notice, and in response the state has issued a stay of the intent to award and all contract negotiations have ceased.
+On June 9, 2011, Molina Medicaid Solutions received notice from the state of Louisiana that the state intends to award our contract for a replacement Medicaid Management Information System, or MMIS, to another firm.
 Our revenue under the Louisiana MMIS contract from May 1, 2010, the date we acquired Molina Medicaid Solutions, through December 31, 2010, was approximately \$32 million.
-For the six months ended June 30, 2011, our revenue under the Louisiana MMIS contract was approximately \$24 million.
-Until the replacement MMIS is designed, developed, and implemented by the vendor that ultimately enters into a contract with the state, we will continue to perform under the existing MMIS contract, a period which we expect to last at least two years.
+For the nine months ended September 30, 2011, our revenue under the Louisiana MMIS contract was approximately \$36 million.
+Until the replacement MMIS is designed, developed, and implemented, we will continue to perform under the existing MMIS contract, a period which we expect to last at least two years.